cyanblur/FilteredStageLogger/FilteredStageLogger/Readme.md

 This mod is a cheat, it'll make the game easier because you know the items, but by default you are not shown the items unless you use `check_stage #`

 # Changelogs

+**1.0.9**

+- Teleporter and Mountain shrine loot tracked.
+If the boss turns out to be a horde of many and the log says Boss Item, be warned it WILL be incorrect.

+**1.0.8**

+- Description update

 **1.0.7**